DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/SimpleArray/description.md

 Fields can belong to four different areas: row, column, filter, and data.
 To specify the area, set the [area](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area) property.
 Fields that do not belong to any area are displayed in the [field chooser](https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/IntegratedFieldChooser/).

-In this demo, the `Region` and `City` fields are in the same *"row"* area.
-We use the [selector](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#selector) function to group these field values.

 For more information on fields and areas, refer to the following article: [Fields and Areas](/Documentation/Guide/UI_Components/PivotGrid/Fields_and_Areas/).